lukehollis/alphaearth-hack/README.md

 - Draw a boundary along a candidate policy border (e.g., a municipal boundary).
 - The frontend sends the boundary geometry to this backend: `POST /api/analyze`.
 - Backend returns:
-  - `points`: synthetic values by distance-to-border bins with a jump at zero (the border)
+  - `points`: distance-banded mean activity values (real via EE when configured) or a synthetic fallback; expect a jump at zero (the border)
-  - `bins`: the bin centers, negative on one side of the border, positive on the other
+  - `bins`: reference positions for bins (e.g., starts/centers) used primarily for axis ticks; negative on one side of the border, positive on the other
   - `impact_score`: a scalar summarizing the estimated discontinuity magnitude
 - In parallel, the map uses AlphaEarth Satellite Embedding tiles for visual context:
   - The frontend requests a signed XYZ template from `GET /api/ee/alphaearth/tiles`.
   - The backend signs and returns a Google Earth Engine (GEE) URL template for an AlphaEarth year/band combo (defaults suitable for RGB).
+  - The `/api/analyze` stream may also emit a `{"tiles": {...}}` event early with a signed template derived from the request for convenience.

 This approach demonstrates a realistic SRD workflow while using server-side GEE for tiles (no client OAuth popup).